Petey101/csci335/Coding/Algorithms/SSSP/1514PathWithMaximumProbability.md

 # [1514.
 Path with Maximum Probability](https://leetcode.com/problems/path-with-maximum-probability/)
 # The standard dijkstra algorithm is finding the minimum path.
-For this problem, it is fining the maximum path.
+For this problem, it is finding the maximum path.

 ```cpp
 /*